dubonzi/mantis/docs/docs/mappings/intro.md

 }
 ```

 As you can see, there are multiple ways of matching a certain component of the request.
-See [Matching](#matching) below for more information.
+See [Request](request.md) for more information.